Q: How do I know if I'm a transfer student?

 A: All admitted students are required to submit an Advanced Enrollment Deposit (AED) confirming their planned enrollment at MSU.

-Once an official transcript has been received, the student has been admitted to the university, and the AED has been paid, an evaluation will be completed for transfer credit.
-This information will first be made available to the student when they attend AOP (Academic Orientation Program).
-Once AOP is over transfer credits will be available for viewing on their transcript through StuInfo.
+Once an official transcript is received, the student is admitted to the university, and the AED is paid, an evaluation will be completed for transfer credit.
+This information will first be made available to the student when attending their New Student Orientation (NSO) advising appointment.
+Transfer credits will be available to view via transcript through Campus Solutions.

-Until then, transfer students are encouraged to use the Transfer MSU searchable transfer credit equivalency system to identify courses that may transfer.
+Until then, transfer students are encouraged to use the Transfer MSU to search and identify courses that may transfer.

-Q: What do I need to keep in mind when considering taking courses abroad and expect them to transfer?
+Q: What do I need to keep in mind when considering taking courses abroad and expecting them to transfer?

-A: Acceptance of courses and credits deemed suitable for transfer to Michigan State University is determined by faculty in the department, school, or college responsible for instruction in the subject area.
+A: Acceptance of courses and credits deemed suitable for transfer to MSU is determined by faculty in the department, school, or college responsible for instruction in the subject area.
 For more information, please see the Transfer Courses and Credits section of Academic Programs.

-MSU offers its own summer programs in China through study abroad, which award MSU credit.
+MSU offers its own summer programs in East Asia through education abroad, which award MSU credit.

-Please note that, in general, the transfer of credit from a higher learning institution cannot be guaranteed.
-In particular, credit for summer and other non-degree programs offered on the campuses of officially recognized international institutions may be subject to an additional review.
-In many cases, a transcript demonstrating a completed course of study will need to be reviewed to determine the transferability of credit.
+Please note: in general, the transfer of credit from a higher learning institution cannot be guaranteed.
+Credit for summer and other non-degree programs offered on the campuses of officially recognized international institutions may be subject to an additional review.
+In many cases, transcripts demonstrating a completed course of study must be reviewed to determine transfer credit.

-Q: Why is my course/institution not listed in the Transfer MSU searchable credit equivalency system?
+Q: Why is my course/institution not listed in Transfer MSU searchable credit equivalency system?

-A: Michigan State's transfer credit evaluators add courses to the Transfer MSU searchable credit equivalency system as they are reviewed.
-If you do not see your course or institution listed, that does not mean you will not receive credit.
+A: MSU's transfer credit evaluators add courses to the Transfer MSU searchable credit equivalency system as they are reviewed.
+If you do not see your course or institution listed, it does not mean you will not receive credit.
 It simply means your course, or a course from your institution, has yet to be reviewed by an MSU transfer credit evaluator.

 Q: I'm from Michigan.
-Will MSU accept my MACRAO stamp?
+Will MSU accept my Michigan Transfer Agreement (MTA) stamp?

 Q: Can I come to campus to learn more about transferring to MSU?

 Q: I still have questions.
-How can I learn more about transferring to Michigan State?
+How can I learn more about transferring to MSU?

-A: Transfer admission requirements are available on the Office of Admissions Web site and prospective students can attend a presentation on transfer admission followed by campus tour on most Saturdays during the fall and spring semesters.
-Reservations are required and certain dates are not available.
-For technical help and further assistance please visit our contact Admissions page.
+A: Transfer admission requirements are available on the Office of Admissions website.
+Prospective students can attend a presentation on transfer admission followed by campus tour.
+Reservations are required.

 Q: How can I find course transfer information for other Michigan colleges or universities?